kiarieking/postgres_replication/memory/readme.md

 The device with `/` in the Mounted on column is our disk in this case.

 ## Step 3 – Creating a Swap File
+We will allocate a file of the size that we want called swapfile in our root (/) directory.
+The best way of creating a swap file is with the fallocate program.

+    sudo fallocate -l 1G /swapfile

+Verify that the correct amount of space was reserved by typing:

+    ls -lh /swapfile

+    Output
+    -rw-r--r-- 1 root root 1.0G Aug 23 11:14 /swapfile

+## Step 4 – Enabling the Swap File
+Lock down the permissions of the file so that only users with root privileges can read the contents.
+This prevents normal users from being able to access the file, which would have significant security implications.

+    sudo chmod 600 /swapfile

+Verify the permissions.

+    ls -lh /swapfile

+    Output
+    -rw------- 1 root root 1.0G Aug 23 11:14 /swapfile

+Mark the file as swap space.

+    sudo mkswap /swapfile

+    Output
+    Setting up swapspace version 1, size = 1024 MiB (1073737728 bytes)
+    no label, UUID=6e965805-2ab9-450f-aed6-577e74089dbf

+Enable the swap file.

+    sudo swapon /swapfile

+Verify that the swap is available.

+    sudo swapon --show

+    Output
+    NAME      TYPE  SIZE USED PRIO
+    /swapfile file 1024M   0B   -2

+## Step 5 – Making the Swap File Permanent
+Our recent changes have enabled the swap file for the current session.
+We can make this permanent by adding the swap file to our `/etc/fstab` file.

+Back up the `/etc/fstab` file in case anything goes wrong.

+    sudo cp /etc/fstab /etc/fstab.bak

+Add the swap file information to the end of your `/etc/fstab`.

+    echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab